systeminit/si/app/docs/src/reference/vocabulary.md

 Secrets are encrypted data stored for a given type of credential.
 They are defined by a credential component.

+## Subscription

+Subscriptions create a connection between properties of different components, allowing them to share and synchronize data.
+For example, if one component has an ImageId property and another has an Image property, you can subscribe the Image property to the ImageId.
+This ensures that the Image property stays up to date whenever the ImageId changes.

 ## View